atulkamble/ec2-apache-mysql-webserver-project/README.md

 ---

 This project demonstrates how to set up an EC2 instance, install and configure Apache2 and MySQL, and deploy a PHP web application that interacts with the database.
-You can expand this project by adding user authentication, a backend framework, or CI/CD pipelines for automated deployments.